UNI FACULTY SENATE BYLAWS

 7.12.3 Executive session: motions.
 During an executive session the only motion in order is a motion to rise from executive session.
 When made and voted upon, if the motion carries, the Senate finds itself sitting in ordinary session.

 7.13 Consultative sessions.
 When an officer of administration wishes to report to the Senate or ask the advice of the Senate on a matter of the sort described above (Section 5.3), the Senate, by majority vote, may authorize a consultative session.
 Alternately, the Senate may wish to hear a report from an officer of administration on a matter of joint concern; in this case a senator may move to invite the appropriate officer(s) of administration to counsel with the Senate.
+Any documents associated with the consultative session will be posted to the senate website within a week of the consultative session.
+The chairperson will select members of the senate to also draft a summary of the consultative session and disseminate this as well as any documents related to the consultative session to the faculty in general within two weeks of of the consultation.

 7.13.1 Initiation.
 Either the administrative officer desiring a consultative session informs the chairperson of the Senate or alternately the chairperson of the Senate, majority approval of the Senate having been recorded, shall transmit an invitation to the appropriate administrators(s).
 In either case, the matter shall be placed on the docket, as for example, "Consultative to the President on ..."